Eye tests

 NHS England's Special School Eye Care Services

-Based on our research, NHS England has responded by committing in their Long Term Plan to providing a fully funded eye care and glasses service to all special school students.
+Based on our research, Government has committed to providing ongoing routine eye care and, when needed, glasses to all special school students.

 If you are an eye care professional and you would like to use or adapt our forms, or want any help or advice in developing/improving eye care services for people with a learning disability, then please contact Steve Kill (National Manager - Eye Care and Vision) on 07738 040 307 or email s.kill@seeability.org.